-Most are natives of North America.
-With the exception of Phlox drummondii (annual phlox), the species described here are perennial.
+Most phlox are natives of North America.
+With the exception of P. drummondii (annual phlox), the species described here are perennial.
 The many types show wide variation in form, but all have showy flower clusters.
 Tall kinds are excellent border plants; dwarf ones are mainstays of the rock garden.
 Unless otherwise noted, grow in ordinary garden soil and provide regular moisture.
 Two major problems affect phlox: red spider mites (attack almost all species) and powdery mildew (P. paniculata is especially susceptible).Phlox subulata

-From eastern U.S. Forms a mat to 6 in. high, 1 1-1/2ft. or wider, with creeping stems clothed in...
+From eastern the U.S. Forms a mat to 6 in. high and 1 1/2 ft. or wider, with creeping stems clothed in...

-Native from California’s desert mountains east to New Mexico and Texas, north to Wyoming.
-Grows ...
+Native from California’s desert mountains east to New Mexico and Texas and north to Wyoming.
+Gro...